jodal/pykka/README.rst

 Pykka provides an actor API with two different implementations:

-- **ThreadingActor** is built on the Python Standard Library's `threading` and `multiprocessing` modules, and has no dependencies outside Python itself.
+- **ThreadingActor** is built on the Python Standard Library's `threading` and `Queue` modules, and has no dependencies outside Python itself.
 It plays well together with non-actor threads.

 - **GeventActor** is built on the `gevent <http://www.gevent.org/>`_ library. gevent is a coroutine-based Python networking library that uses greenlet to